xyzbullet/CXeno/README.md

 > [!WARNING]
-> This is highly detected by Roblox.
-Use this repository to understand what's happening and how it works.
+> You are most likely going to be banned since this is detected by Byfron.
+Use an alt account while running Xeno.
+Use the repository to understand what's happening and how it works.
+> I am not liable for any bans

 # Xeno
 An executor made for the web version of Roblox.